Rhode Island’s Solar Incentives: A Quick Summary for Homeowners

 - Renewable Energy Sales and Use Tax Exemption

 The solar incentive programs in Rhode Island are pretty incredible, but they will not last forever.
 In fact, the value of these programs decrease over time.
-If you want to maximize your savings by securing current rates, schedule a Meet & Greet with us.
+If you want to maximize your savings by securing current rates, schedule a free consultation.
 Together we’ll figure out if solar is the right investment for your home.

 Renewable Energy Growth Program (REG)